onmax/onmax/src/pages/posts/the-evolution-of-nimiq-UI.md

 Let's look at an example of what I mean.
 Let's start with an ordinary pill:

 <figure class="flex flex-col gap-2 items-center my-8">
-  <button class="pill-tertiary pill-sm opacity-70">Button</button>
+  <button class="nq-pill-tertiary nq-pill-sm opacity-70">Button</button>
-  <figcaption>A button with the classes <code>pill-tertiary</code> and <code>pill-sm</code>.</figcaption>
+  <figcaption>A button with the classes <code>nq-pill-tertiary</code> and <code>nq-pill-sm</code>.</figcaption>
 </figure>

-As you can see, the `pill-tertiary` class just adds the minimal styles to make it look like a pill.
-We also added the `pill-sm` class to reduce the `padding` and `font-size`, but you are not limited to the defaults provided by the library.
+As you can see, the `nq-pill-tertiary` class just adds the minimal styles to make it look like a pill.
+We also added the `nq-pill-sm` class to reduce the `padding` and `font-size`, but you are not limited to the defaults provided by the library.
 You can override them by adding your own styles.

 Now let's have a look at this other component: